 Here are the best towns to stay near Yellowstone and the best hotels in each place:

 WEST YELLOWSTONE, MT

 Located just at the western entrance gate, West Yellowstone is THE BEST town to stay near Yellowstone.
-From all the areas/ towns featured in this guide, West Yellowstone has by far the biggest choice of accommodations, restaurants, and other facilities.
+Of all the areas/ towns featured in this guide, West Yellowstone has by far the biggest choice of accommodations, restaurants, and other facilities.

 There’s also a small airport here, Yellowstone Airport (WYS).
 The closest bigger airport is Bozeman Yellowstone International Airport (BZN), about 90 miles, 1h40 drive from West Yellowstone.

 Driving distances & times to some of the main areas of Yellowstone National Park:

 - West Yellowstone to Grand Prismatic Spring: 25 miles, 40 minutes.